Apply now and save $75! App fee waived for ALL Spring II applicants!

 Eastern Washington University’s Online M.Ed. in Early Childhood Education

-The EWU online master’s program in early childhood education includes topics such as the science of early childhood development, the creation of positive learning environments for children, educational leadership and policy, and family systems and engagement.
+The EWU online master’s program in early childhood education includes topics such as the science of early childhood development, the creation of positive learning environments for children, educational leadership and policy, and family engagement.
+The curriculum prepares educators to implement effective teaching strategies grounded in current research on brain development and early learning.

-Beyond teaching positions, the M.Ed. with ECE emphasis helps meet qualifications for careers in the early childhood field such as Early Childhood Program Specialist or Coach for state Quality Rating and Improvement Systems (QRIS).
+Beyond teaching positions, the M.Ed. with ECE emphasis helps meet qualifications for careers in the early childhood field, such as early childhood program specialist, or coach for state QRIS.
+The program also prepares educators to support children with special education needs through coursework on inclusive practices and differentiated instruction.

-Learn more about the EWU online M.Ed. program in Early Childhood Education.
+Learn more about EWU’s online M.Ed. program in Early Childhood Education program.

 Related Articles